To recognize and celebrate the world’s best ECLS programs

-Micheal Heard is a registered nurse but her entire career has been as a practicing ECMOlogist.
+Micheal Heard, RN, FELSO Micheal Heard is a registered nurse but her entire career has been as a practicing ECMOlogist.
 Micheal is an ECMO & Advanced Technologies Coordinator at Children’s Healthcare of Atlanta.
-She is a charter member of the Extracorporeal Life Support Organization.
+She is a charter member of the Extracorporeal Life Support Organization and a Fellow of the Extracorporeal Life Support Organization.
 Micheal has a long history of helping ECMO programs with education and development across the country.
-Micheal has published multiple peer reviewed articles regarding extracorporeal life support, as well as chapters in the ECMO Specialist Training Manual and the Red Book, 5th Edition.
-Micheal has been married for 25 years and has 2 children, and in her spare time enjoys reading real books, and gardening.
+Micheal has published multiple peer reviewed articles regarding extracorporeal life support, as well as chapters in the ELSO ECMO Specialist Training Manual and the ELSO Red Book, 5th and 6th Edition.
+Micheal has been married for 30 years and has 2 children, and in her spare time enjoys reading real books and gardening.
 Micheal is one of the founding members of the ELSO Award and currently serves as Co-chair of the ELSO Award of Excellence in Life Support Committee.